aspose-psd/Aspose.PSD-Reference-Tutorials/psd/english/java/advanced-psd-layer-features-effects/_index.md

 - **What Java version is supported?** Java 8 or higher.
 - **Can I combine inner shadow with other effects?** Yes—layer effects can be stacked programmatically.

+## What is clipping mask psd?

+A **clipping mask psd** is a layer technique where the visible pixels of one layer are restricted to the shape of the layer directly beneath it.
+This method is essential for creating non‑destructive designs, such as text filled with an image or patterned graphics.
+Aspose.PSD for Java gives you full programmatic control over clipping masks, allowing you to apply, modify, or remove them without opening Photoshop.

+## Why use clipping masks and inner shadows together?

+Combining a **clipping mask psd** with an inner shadow can add depth while preserving clean edges.
+For example, you might clip a texture to a text layer and then apply an inner shadow to make the text appear embossed.
+This approach is popular in UI mock‑ups, marketing assets, and game UI design because it keeps the artwork flexible and easy to update.

+## Prerequisites

+- Java 8 or newer (Java 11/17 also supported)
+- Aspose.PSD for Java library (latest version)
+- A sample PSD file to experiment with (preferably with at least one layer to mask)

 ## How to Add Inner Shadow PSD Java

 Adding an inner shadow to a layer is one of the most common ways to give depth to your graphics.
 In Aspose.PSD for Java you can achieve this with just a few lines of code, and the library takes care of the low‑level PSD structure for you.
 Below we’ll walk through the essential steps, then you can explore the deeper tutorials linked later in this guide.

 > **Pro tip:** When applying inner shadows, always work on a copy of the original PSD to preserve the source file.

+## How to Apply a Clipping Mask psd with Java

+1. **Load the PSD file** – Use `PsdImage` to open your document.
+2. **Identify the target layers** – Choose the layer that will act as the mask and the layer that will be clipped.
+3. **Set the clipping flag** – Call `setClipping(true)` on the layer you want to clip.
+4. **Save the changes** – Persist the file with `save()`.

+These steps give you full control over clipping masks without manual Photoshop interaction.

 ## Master PSD File Resources and Layers